MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 Over time, if someone is no longer working on an app with you, you can also remove them as a collaborator using this collaborator menu in the portal.

-If at any time you want to list all collaborators that have been added to an app, you can visit the collaborator menu in the portal.
+Anytime you want to list all collaborators that have been added to an app, you can visit the collaborator menu in the portal.

 ### Deployment Management
 From the CodePush perspective, an app is a named grouping for one or more "deployments".
 While the app represents a conceptual "namespace" or "scope" for a platform-specific version of an app (for example, the iOS port of Foo app), its deployments represent the actual target for releasing updates (for developers) and synchronizing updates (for end users).
 Deployments allow you to have multiple "environments" for each app in-flight at any given time, and help model the reality that apps typically move from a developer's personal environment to a testing/QA/staging environment, before finally making their way into production.